Advertisement

 Advertisement - Page continues below

-Toyota’s reacted to the trend for people desiring high-spec, well-kitted pick-up trucks with powerful motorway-happy engines.
-There’s now the option of a 2.8-litre engine on the toppier trim levels, instead of the workaday 2.4-litre.
+Lots.
+Toyota reacted to the demand for high-spec, well-kitted pick-ups with powerful motorway-happy engines that don’t run out of puff above 50mph, so there’s now the option of a 2.8-litre engine instead of the workaday 2.4-litre.
 Inside, the range toppers boast heated leather seats, an automatic gearbox and Toyota’s latest smartphone-literate touchscreen.
-There’s even a JBL hi-fi and LED lights.
+It's even dabbled with LED lights and a JBL hi-fi.
+Why shouldn’t long days on the farm be scored with thumping bass?

-New for 2022 are extras such as a panoramic view monitor, an auto-dimming rear view mirror and dual-zone air conditioning, while automatic service reminders, e-call and remote diagnostic functionality are standard across the board.
+Other extras include a panoramic view monitor, an auto-dimming rear view mirror and dual-zone air conditioning, while automatic service reminders, e-call and remote diagnostic functionality.
+And that’s just on the standard version.

 Toyota used to place a multi-tonne load in the Hilux’s bed, then tune the suspension.
 That meant a bouncy, unsettled ride when the truck was unladen.
 Because most lifestyle pick-up truck drivers never place more than a bottle of screenwash and a pair of trainers in the cargo bay, the latest Hilux has been tuned to ride best without so much as a bag of sand slung in the bed.